mariushoch/wikibase-nearest-neighbors/README.md

 # Wikibase Nearest Neighbors
-## This will find entities which are structurally very similar to a given entity.
+This can find entities which are structurally very similar.

-## We calculate the distance between two entities by comparing the statements which are present on both (by looking at their property ids).
+We calculate the distance between two entities by comparing the statements which are present on both (by looking at their property ids).

 ## Usage:
 * `php generateEncodingFromDump.php InputFile FileFullEncoding FileTop100Encoding`